 You don’t know what you don’t know

-Unfortunately it’s even rarer to see the elbows moving fluidly to the back of the body thus supplying the shoulder joint ample range of movement and further body propulsion.
+It’s even rarer to see the elbows moving fluidly to the back of the body thus supplying the shoulder joint ample range of movement to generate momentum and further body propulsion.

 Some simple steps to change

 Mark my words!
 You’ll always be short of your physical potential if the movement of your arms is not consciously practiced as you live your life.

 If you wish to maintain your mobility as you age, think arms and breath!

 Below are some of the ways i retrained and helped remind myself to think more about my breathing by using my arms more consciously.